Hello and welcome to my Lib tech Skate Banana review. This review has now been updated for the 2017-18 season.

 If you’re someone who likes to ride the pipe, and has regular access to one, the Skate Banana will hold its own.
 It won’t be incredible in there but you can definitely take it in there.
 If the pipe is where you like to spend most of your time there are better pipe boards that might sacrifice something somewhere else.

 And another quick video to break up all this text!

 If you want to take the Skate Banana outside of the park – to either treat the rest of the mountain like a park or just to ride some trails with mates (or both) – the Skate Banana won’t disappoint.

 Whilst not a great carver and not super-fast, the rocker profile helps it in powder.
 It has a centered stance so not amazing in powder but you can take it in there.
 It’s also pretty good in the bumpy stuff.

 For a softer flex board the Skate Banana has great edge-hold.
 This is at least partly down to Lib Tech’s magne-traction technology.
-So if you’re a freestyle rider who often rides in the hard and icy stuff this might well be your board of choice.
+So if you’re a freestyle rider who likes a loose feel and often rides in the hard and icy stuff this might well be your board of choice.

 The Score Breakdown

 Check out the score breakdown for the Skate Banana in the table below.